Bind Grid View to Large Data (LINQ)

 - Drag the LinqServerModeDataSource component from the Visual Studio toolbox and drop it onto the Page.

-- Specify the type of objects retrieved from a data source, using the LinqServerModeDataSource.ContextTypeName property.
+- Use the LinqServerModeDataSource.ContextTypeName property to specify the type of objects retrieved from the data source.

 - Bind the ASPxGridView control to the LinqServerModeDataSource component, and specify the grid’s ASPxGridBase.KeyFieldName property.

 You can use the Selecting event to dynamically assign data to the grid.

 In database server mode, ASPxGridView does not have simultaneous access to bound data in its entirety.
 This imposes some limitations on the grid’s features, which are still available in regular binding mode.
 See the following topic for information on features that are not supported in server mode: Database Server Mode Limitations.